Skip to content

 an.run()

-Or if the job was already submitted, ID can be retrieved by calling the .id attribute of the Analysis object:
+Or if the analysis was already submitted, ID can be retrieved by calling the .id

 an.status() # <-- this Analysis object can now be used as a regular analysis object